gbstrom/to-do-list-app/README.md

 Built With:

-HTML

-CSS

-jQuery
+HTML, CSS, jQuery

 Key Features:

-This app allows you to...
+This app allows the user to

-Add items to the list
+1. add items to the list

-Rearrange the items in the list
+2. rearrange the items in the list

-Delete items from the list
+3. delete items from the list